Data Entry: Goals

 You can see the total expenses at the bottom of the card, and the total will also be displayed as the 'Monthly expenses' number.

-The default average Long Term Care costs of $51,480/yr, used in the default Long Term Care Goal, are based on published Long Term Care Cost research by Genworth Financial.
+The average Long Term Care Costs are based on published Long Term Care Cost research by Genworth Financial.
+Advisors can choose between the following options:

 We plan to review the data on an annual basis.

-Adjust or zero-out those values by clicking on the cards if desired.
+Adjust or remove the data cards if desired.
 Long-term care costs default to the last two years of each client's planning horizon; the timing can be adjusted in the LTC card.

 If a child was added to the family profile, RightCapital will generate a College goal for each child associated with the client.
 You can also manually add a College goal by clicking the 'Add Goal' button and selecting "College".